unoplatform/uno.extensions/doc/Overview/Mvux/ListFeeds.md

     public IListFeed<string> Names => ListFeed.Async(service.GetNames);
     ```

+### AsyncEnumerable

-2. This one returns an immutable list of names when available - using push technique:
+In this way, a list-feed is created with an Async Enumerable method that returns an immutable list of names when available - using push technique.

     Service code: